corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 {{< /note >}}

-* **Identity Manager, Network Map and Signing Service**Ensure Identity Manager and Network Map service will be configure to upgrade the database upon startup.
+* **Identity Manager, Network Map and Signing Service**Ensure Identity Manager and Network Map Service will be configure to upgrade the database upon startup.
 In the configuration files of Identity Manager and Network Map set `runMigration` property to `true` e.g.:```guess database {
     runMigration = true